raythurman2386/kids-quiz-app/CONTRIBUTING.md

 - `yarn run format` to apply the standards defined by eslint/prettier config.

-Alternatively a GitHub action is in place to format on push to ensure formatting is complete.
+Alternatively GitHub action is in place to format on push to ensure formatting is complete.